 B-52’s Albums Ranked In Order Of Awesomeness

-Among all the wild bands to emerge from the aftermath of the punk explosion, the B-52’s were among the most unique.
-We’ve ranked all of their albums in order of awesomeness in the gallery above.
+Among all the wild bands to emerge from the aftermath of the punk explosion, the B-52's were among the most unique.
+We've ranked all of their albums in order of awesomeness below.